pcuetoco/STB-Phase-Average/README.md

 The resulting binning will be saved in a Tecplot binary file in the selected project folder.
 For each phase, a separate file will be saved.

-The folder  (~/STB-Phase-Average/Test/) contains a .dat file with some STB results and a .mat file with an already read data to test the binning.
-The period length of the motion is 1/(175.781/2) s.
-Make sure to use this value if the test data is binned.

 Don't hesitate to ask for questions if something is not correctly working.